-Air Liquide invites you to relive the Combined Shareholders’ Meeting that took place on May 12, 2016 at the Palais des Congrès, Paris (France).
+Air Liquide held its Annual General Meeting on May 12, 2016 at the Palais des Congrès, Paris (France).

 1. Questions from Mr Roger Keraudy and Mr Bernard Benoist

 Could you consider offering shareholders the possibility to reinvest the amount of their dividends in shares?
 Why do you refuse the conversion of the dividends paid directly into shares?

 Our company does not offer the option of payment of a dividend in shares, as the costs of implementation and complexity of such an operation are very significant.

 I benefit from free shares every 2 years, nothing this year?
 Why?

 2016 is a major year for Air Liquide, both due to the exceptional nature of the Airgas acquisition and to the decision to carry out an increase in capital in cash with preferential subscription rights, the last operation of such kind having been carried out thirty years ago at the time of the acquisition of the Big Three company in the United States.

 For all that, free share issues are part of our shareholder strategy, and have been for many years.
 We remain very attached to a policy of regular distribution of free shares for the future.

 1. Question from Mr Sebastien Groyer (from the company Equinomy)

 Is the lack of customer representation on the Board deliberate?